 Also, friends, just to briefly share, Amit in a way had asked me, about, the theme I have written My First Book On.

 Yes, Dear Readers, I have written a Book in Collaboration with CNBC TV 18, the biggest Media house in the country.
-It is expected to be out soon in the market.
-Will share more details on it soon.
+I hope it would be a good read for all.